Learning Pool LRS: A New Direction

-We’re really pleased to be able to introduce the world to the new Learning Locker, welcome.
-If you’ve looked at Learning Locker before the first thing you will notice is that we’ve changed.
+We’re really pleased to be able to introduce the world to the new Learning Pool LRS, welcome.
+If you’ve looked at Learning Pool LRS (formerly Learning Locker) before the first thing you will notice is that we’ve changed.
 We haven’t lost sight of our original ideas, we’ve just changed our approach.
 So here’s what we’re thinking…

 Owning Your Learning Data is Dull

 We’re passionate about promoting individual ownership of learning data.
 This is the beta product we originally built, a way to capture and present your learning data using xAPI.
 The idea was, and remains, a cool one.
 The problem comes in the capture of this data.
 If you look at really successful personal data solutions, like Nike+, you see how much work they put in to making data capture seamless.
 Hence the Fuelband.
 This is a smart solution – slap it on your wrist and all the stats is done for you.